isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 You can also double-click on a file to open it.

-### Open file in AEM Guides’ editor {#id195GH0V30KX .section}
+### Open file in AEM Guides' editor {#id195GH0V30KX}

 If you want to use the editors available in AEM Guides, you can do so by selecting the required option from the context menu.
-Perform the following steps to use AEM Guides’ editor in place of Oxygen XML Author’s editor:
+Perform the following steps to use AEM Guides' editor in place of Oxygen XML Author's editor:

 1. Right-click on a file in the AEM Guides panel that you want to open for editing.